 When you combine presents, decorations, food and nights out, even the largest Christmas budget can feel the strain.
 Sometimes you might be thinking about using your credit card to help out.
 Here are a few tips if you are:

 You’re likely to make more purchases during December than at any other time of year.
 If you’re going to get out your credit card, you might want to think about a 0% purchase card.
 With a 0% purchase card, you only pay back what you’ve spent with no interest added on top.
-As long as you clear your balance in full and on time within the promotional period, you won’t have to pay any interest on your purchases (subject to status and application).
+As long as you clear your balance in full and on time within the promotional period, you won’t have to pay any interest on your purchases (subject to application, financial circumstances and borrowing history).